mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 three sensor workstations controlling the extensive sensor arrays.

-B Deck, which is “below” the A deck, consists entirely of fuel, except for the starboard 40 ton cargo bay, which is accessed from A Deck’s lift.
+B Deck, which is “below” the A deck, consists entirely of fuel, except for the starboard 40 ton cargo bay, which is accessed from A Deck's lift.
 Loading and unloading is undertaken via an extendable iris airlock, allowing ship-to-ship transfer of cargo.
 Transferring the Cutter module to the Cutter is a simple process.
 The Cutter module bay doors are opened, and small thrusters “push” the module clear of the Survey Scout.
 The Cutter then maneuvers to pick up the module.
 A similar process is undertaken when stowing the module.